lauslim12/intract-hotel-system/README.md

 * Wall System (Complete with infinite scrolling!)

 TOA:
+* Admin Panel
+* Customer's Rating System
+* Edit Basic Profile Information
-* Refine the Filter Search
+* Refine the Filter Search (based on room price, and add filter based on stars other than 5)
-* CodeIgniter Validations
+* CodeIgniter Validations for Register and Login
+* Graphical Statistics for Admin
+* User Interface
 * Refactor EVERY code, add comments, and apply the DRY principle.

 TODO:
-* Admin Panel
 * REST API for Database Usage (React-friendly)
 * Messaging System
-* User Interface
 * Add every dependency at `assets/vendors` to NPM, also the React.

 Future work: